apache/incubator-kie-tools/packages/form-code-generator/README.md

 ## How it works?

 This library provides types and interfaces to be used by themes.
-The `generateFormCode` receives a list of schemas where the theme will be applied.
+The `generateFormCode` function receives a list of schemas where the theme will be applied.
 The generated code or error are returned to the caller.

 ## Usage